qbism/q2tools-220/README.md

 Forked from compiler tools supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.

-# Test feature:
-Extended map limits for larger or more detailed maps.
-Several 16-bit data types are changed to 32-bit.
-Lightmaps are higher res.
-This feature requires a supporting engine.
-See common/qfiles.h for differences in limits.

-Usage:  Add -qbsp to the 4bsp command line.
-4vis and 4rad will detect QBSP automatically.

 # Enhancements:

 bsp